 Dark Chocolate

-Before you start stocking your shelves with chocolate, it's important to remember that not all chocolate is created equal.
-Pure dark chocolate with little added sugar is good for you (in moderation).
+Before you start stocking your shelves with chocolate, it’s important to remember that not all chocolate is created equal.
+Pure dark chocolate with no added sugar is good for you (in moderation).
 However, milk chocolate or dark chocolate that has a lot of extra sugar or saturated fat will end up doing more harm than good.

 Green Tea